RobertFischer/gradle-plugins/README.md

     project.exec("ls -al", project.buildDir)

+## EnvPlugin

+### Description

+Provides a map property on the project named `env` consisting of the external system's environment variables.
+Also provides a method `env(key)` on the project that will return a particular environment variable's value, and explode if it does not exist.

 # Installation

 Add the following lines to your build script to add the jars to your buildscript classpath and use the plugins: